 A contact database is a loan officer’s gold mine.
-It’s filled with potential riches, yet each opportunity must be extracted.
-Fortunately, when it comes to establishing and maintaining a full mortgage pipeline, a mortgage CRM like Surefire will do the heavy lifting.
+It’s filled with potential riches, but each opportunity must be extracted.
+Fortunately, when it comes to establishing and maintaining a full mortgage pipeline, a mortgage customer relationship management (CRM) platform will do the heavy lifting.

 What kind of information does a loan officer’s contact database contain?

 The best way to find out what we offer is to try it out yourself.
 We’re confident that you’ll like what you see.

 A properly kept list of past mortgage clients will include plenty of resources to help loan officers remain in contact through relevant marketing that will help, rather than frustrate, recipients.

 Primarily, a loan officer’s database will store deal-related information, including the client’s loan product and purpose; property address; loan rate, term and amortization; LTV; closing date; occupancy and more.
 The database should also provide a record of others involved in the transaction, including co-borrowers and deal team members.

 Beyond the deal, a client database can include personal information, most commonly the client’s birthday.
 Most CRMs will give a loan officer the ability to collect customer details in notes (which may not be searchable) or through custom fields.
 As the relationship grows, loan officers can collect personal information like favorite sports teams, hobbies or goals.